 Restaurants and beach clubs with gluten free options

-Mama San Restaurant – Mama San in Seminyak is one of the current culinary hotspots and conveniently they have a gluten free menu.
+Mama San Restaurant – Mama San in Seminyak has a great gluten free menu.
 If you are coeliac, please let them know as they have a specific person in the kitchen who cooks for people with serious allergies and intolerances.
 You may need to speak to the manager to get your dietary requirements across, as the allergy card I gave them sent them into panic mode!
 After some major back and forth, we shared starters of salt and pepper squid and fishcakes to start – both very tasty, followed by some wonderful curries for our main course.

 Petitenget – I had a brilliant gluten free brunch at Petitenget and it is a lovely chilled spot with beautiful tiled floors.
 My dreamy brunch was gluten free bread topped with avocado, spinach, poached eggs, chilli flakes, ricotta, parmesan shavings – what’s not to love about that.
 Note, if you are coeliac like me then ask them to heat your bread in the oven rather than the toaster, as the latter is used for gluten bread too.

 Monsieur Spoon – this French bakery offers a sizeable range of gluten free cakes and desserts, with around six different gluten free varieties in each branch we visited.
 A top pick for me was this amazing gluten free raspberry and almond tart from the Monsieur Spoon in Seminyak – seriously delicious with an excellent gluten free pastry crust.
 You will find branches in Seminyak and Ubud and the gluten free cakes are stored away from the gluteny cakes.

 Pitaya Self Serve – when it’s hot outside, hit the froyo.
 Pitaya are very good for free from choices, with their chocolate, natural and mango froyo all being gluten free.
 There is also a dairy free option available too.
 Fill your cup, select your toppings and you’re away.